britram/taps-transports/draft-ietf-taps-transports-06.md

 additional delay and higher jitter might be observed observed before in-order delivery of data to the applications.

-The transport protocol components provided by MPTCP therefore are:
+The transport protocol components provided by MPTCP in addition to TCP therefore are:

-- unicast
-- connection setup with feature negotiation and application-to-port mapping
-- port multiplexing
-- reliable delivery
-- error detection (checksum)
-- segmentation
-- stream-oriented delivery in a single stream
-- flow control
-- congestion control
+- congestion control with load balancing over mutiple connections
 - endpoint multiplexing of a single byte stream (higher throughput)
-- resilience to network failure and/or handovers
+- resilience to network failure and/or handoverss

 [AUTHOR'S NOTE: it is unclear whether MPTCP has to provide data bundling.]
 [AUTHOR'S NOTE: AF muliplexing? sub-flows can be started over IPv4 or IPv6 for